ratatui/ratatui/CONTRIBUTING.md

 reformatting changes into a separate PR from those that make a behavioral change, as the tests help guarantee that the behavior is unchanged.

+### Code formatting

+Run `cargo make format` before committing to ensure that code is consistently formatted with rustfmt.
+Configuration is in [rustfmt.toml](./rustfmt.toml).

 ### Search `tui-rs` for similar work

 The original fork of Ratatui, [`tui-rs`](https://github.com/fdehau/tui-rs/), has a large amount of